Enochthedev/gitsink-api/README.md

 Swagger docs are available at `http://localhost:3000/docs` and GraphQL Playground at `http://localhost:3000/graphql` when `NODE_ENV=development`.

+Additional examples for REST and GraphQL requests live in the [`docs` directory](docs/).
+A Postman collection can be imported from `docs/gitsink.postman.json`.
+The full GraphQL schema is generated at `src/schema.gql`.

 ## Environment variables

 Refer to `.env.example` for all options.
 Important variables include `DATABASE_URL`, `GITHUB_PERSONAL_TOKEN`, `REDIS_URL`, `JWT_SECRET`, `GITHUB_CLIENT_ID`, `GITHUB_CLIENT_SECRET` and `TOKEN_ENCRYPTION_KEY`.
 Additional values like `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, `EMAIL_FROM` and `CORS_ORIGIN` configure the mailer and CORS support.